 RED MEAT: High intake of beef, pork, and lamb is strongly associated with cancer, heart disease, and obesity due to their high saturated fat (inflammatory) and cholesterol content.

 However, the above foods are an excellent source of protein, B6, B12 and easily absorbable haem iron.

-DAIRY PRODUCTS: butter, milk, cream, cheese, and yoghurt are high in saturated fat and cholesterol and need to be avoided by people suffering from obesity, diabetes, high cholesterol levels, and cancer patients.
-Dairy products are also known to encourage skin conditions such as acne, eczema, dermatitis and psoriasis.
-Due to intensive farming, dairy products can be high in oestrogen – avoid if suffering from any oestrogen related conditions such as breast cancer, PCO, fibroids, etc.
+DAIRY PRODUCTS: butter, milk, cream, cheese, and yoghurt are high in saturated fat and cholesterol and must be avoided by people suffering from obesity, diabetes, high cholesterol levels, and cancer patients.
+Dairy products also encourage skin conditions such as acne, eczema, dermatitis and psoriasis.
+Due to intensive farming, dairy products can be high in oestrogen – avoid if suffering from any oestrogen-related conditions such as breast cancer, PCO, fibroids, etc.

-PROCESSED MEAT: salami, sausages, ham, Parma ham, luncheon meats – these foods contain such preservatives as nitrites and nitrates and are high in salt and saturated fat.
+PROCESSED MEAT: salami, sausages, ham, Parma ham, luncheon meats – these foods contain preservatives like nitrites and nitrates and are high in salt and saturated fat.
 Nitrites convert into highly carcinogenic nitrosamines in the stomach.

 REFINED FOODS: white sugar, cakes, biscuits, white bread and pasta, white rice.

 These are denatured foods and empty calories.
 They contain no fibre, vitamins or minerals.
 Due to the lack of fibre, we absorb these foods rapidly, and when consumed excessively, it may lead to blood sugar imbalance.

 Alternatives: wholemeal bread, rye bread, Ryvita, oatcakes, wholemeal pasta, cereals (e.g. gluten-free muesli intolerant to wheat)

-SUGAR AND HONEY: Sugar compromises the immune system up to 15 hours after ingestion—excess sugar which didn’t turn into energy converts into fat and cholesterol.
+SUGAR AND HONEY: Sugar compromises the immune system up to 15 hours after ingestion—excess sugar, which doesn’t turn into energy, converts into fat and cholesterol.
 Honey and maple syrup are marginally better.
 Many foods and drinks contain added sugar (read labels).

 Alternatives: Replace all sugars with molasses when cooking; FOS (BioCare) when not cooking.

 Dilute fruit juice and soak dried fruit.